-As someone who grew up in a military household and having family all over the world, I have been fortunate to travel a lot .
+As someone who grew up in a military household and having family all over the world, I have been fortunate to travel a lot.
+I recognize that I am lucky to be able to say I can travel.
 When I was a child, I hated traveling, mostly because of the long wait to get to your destination.
 That has all changed now that I am older and now that technology has improved drastically.
-The reason I am posting this post is because I have many friends who have not experienced traveling outside of the country who I want to get out there and explore the world.
+The reason I am posting this post is that I have many friends who have not experienced traveling outside of the country who I want to get out there and explore the world.
 A lot of them are afraid, worried about money, and the excuses go on and on.
 When I look at my life in comparison to people who haven’t traveled, I realize there are tons of experiences from traveling that have improved me as a person, that helps me enjoy these experiences more than things themselves.
-So with that said, I want to explain my reasons of why travel is good for you!
+So with that said, I want to explain my reasons for why travel is good for you!

 1. It gives you life experiences different than anyone else.

 Now, I am not saying that you are superior to anyone else, I am just stating that your experience is going to be different than anyone else’s.
 You will have your own experiences that will affect who you are and question yourself.
 It will make you look at life in a different way than any other person, even the person you may be traveling with.

 2. Traveling gives you a sense of freedom and independence

 “Man cannot discover new oceans unless he has the courage to lose sight of the shore.” – Andre Gide